MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr-content.md

 - Execute periodic testing of failover and failback procedures.
 Then document an exact list of steps and recovery actions based on your specific Virtual Desktop environment.

 > [!NOTE]
 > Site Recovery is now integrated with [On-Demand Capacity Reservation](https://azure.microsoft.com/blog/guarantee-capacity-access-with-ondemand-capacity-reservations-now-in-preview/).
 With this integration, you can use the power of capacity reservations with Site Recovery to reserve compute capacity in the disaster recovery region and guarantee your failovers.
 When you assign a capacity reservation group for your protected VMs, Site Recovery will fail over the VMs to that group.
-A compute SLA is also added to the existing Site Recovery’s RTO SLA of 2 hours.

 ### Pooled host pool scenario